16 Ways to Move the Nevada Story Forward

 The Carson City Mint was built in 1863, but didn’t officially launch into full swing until 1870, primarily minting silver coins, but also a fair amount of gold ones.
 Imagine how cool that would be to get your hands on a silver coin from that era—one made at this specific mint, made of real silver from THE Comstock Lode or the gold coming from THE California Gold Rush just over the hill?
 Crazy stuff.
 Anyway, the Carson City Mint closed intermittently for the next couple decades, and ultimately closed after only 20 years of being in “operation.”
 The state got its hands on it in 1939 and turned it into the official Nevada State Museum.
 As you can see, the architecture is pretty boss.
 There’s a replica Ghost Town and underground mine in the museum that’s rumored to be haunted, it hosts some pretty incredible relics like a Pony Express Rider’s Bible, and, best of all, the building has been historically preserved for you and me to actually get into and peruse today.

-Going to Goldfield is kind of like going to Target… you head in to check out the original Tiffany lamps in the Historic Courthouse, and then, three days later, next thing you know, you come out with a directorship in the town’s historical society board.
-You think I’m kidding, but I’m not… there is something about Goldfield that gets me caught in the web every single time.
+Going to Goldfield is kind of like going to Target… you head in to check out the original Tiffany lamps in the Historic Courthouse, and then, three days later, next thing you know, you come out with a membership to the town’s historical society.
+There is something about Goldfield that easy to get caught up in, every single time.
 Remember THAT if you ever hear someone dismiss Goldfield as “that one weird ghost town with nothing in it that you have to slow down to 25 to get through.”
-Wayyyy more than meets the eye guys, and it starts with the Goldfield Historic High School.
+Way more than meets the eye guys, and it starts with the Goldfield Historic High School.

 St. Augustine’s Catholic Church